ve2caz/dev-env-macos/README.md

 - Search for XCode in the search box
 - Install XCode
 - Go for coffee...
+- Launch XCode and accept the license agreement
+- Quit XCode

 ## Install XCode command line tools